Draugmar/docker-compose-auto-update/README.md

 - Docker Compose installed on the system.
 - Write access to the directories of your Docker services.
 - Exectuion permissions for the script.

-## Disclaimer

-Please note that the docker-compose-auto-update script is provided as-is and may contain bugs or limitations.
-Use it at your own risk, and make sure to backup your data before running the script to update your Docker containers.

 ## Troubleshooting